Don’t have time to read the Guide now? We’ll email you a PDF copy.

 The spread betting industry in the UK is primarily regulated by the Financial Conduct Authority (FCA).
-The FCA oversees and licences spread betting firms.
+The FCA overseas and licences spread betting firms.

 In addition, it prosecutes firms or individuals that engage in fraudulent or unfair business or trading practices.
 The FCA is one of the most respected regulatory authorities worldwide, providing strict oversight and regulation of investment and trading firms.

-The FCA is the primary, overarching regulator in charge of spread betting.
-However, it is supported in its work by several other regulatory bodies.
-The following are the five major regulators that are involved in overseeing spread betting companies and the practice of spread betting:
+The FCA is the primary, overarching regulator in charge of spread betting in the UK.
+However, it is supported in its work by several other institutions.
+The following are the four major UK bodies involved in overseeing spread betting companies and the practice of spread betting:

 - The Financial Conduct Authority